tdwg/bdq/tg2/core/generation/docs/core_multirecord_measure_tests.md

 ## Description

-Measure if all VALIDATION_MAXELEVATION_INRANGE in a record set are COMPLIANT
+Measure if all VALIDATION_MAXELEVATION_INRANGE in a record set are COMPLIANT or INTERNAL_PREREQUSITES_NOT_MET (indicating some empty value)

 ## Specification

-COMPLETE if every VALIDATION_MAXELEVATION_INRANGE in the MultiRecord has Response.result=COMPLIANT, otherwise NOT_COMPLETE.
+COMPLETE if every VALIDATION_MAXELEVATION_INRANGE in the MultiRecord has Response.result=COMPLIANT or Respone.status=INTERNAL_PREREQUSITES_NOT_MET, otherwise NOT_COMPLETE.

 ## Rationale Management